20 FAQs people ask about insolvency.

 Preferences can be 'set aside' if your company is liquidated (or you become personally bankrupt) within set time limits.
 The court can require a creditor who has been repaid in preference to others to return the money.

 In practice, attempting to create preferences can also encourage other creditors to press for liquidation or bankruptcy to protect their interests.

-Causing a company to prefer one creditor over another would also be a breach of the directors' duties and they could, in an extreme situation, be made personally liable to repay the monies to the company in liquidation.
+Causing a company to prefer one creditor over another would also be a breach of the directors' duties.
+They could, in an extreme situation, be made personally liable to repay the monies to the company in liquidation.

 8. Who can start insolvency proceedings?

 An individual may only be declared bankrupt by the court.
-An application may be made either by the individual himself or by one of his creditors.
+An application may be made by the individual concerned or by a creditor.

 9. What are the options for an insolvent company?

 If the business has no chance of surviving, it will be best for its operations to be wound up.
 By this process the company ceases trading, its assets are sold and the proceeds are distributed amongst its creditors (this is known as 'liquidation' or 'winding up').
 At the end of the liquidation, the company ceases to exist.
 A licensed insolvency practitioner will be appointed as the company's liquidator, to carry out and oversee this process.
 Once a liquidator is appointed, the directors' control over the company ceases and all powers vest in the liquidator instead.